-This article is based on material sent by Dr Jimmy Whittaker, Jan 2018).
+This article is based on material sent by Dr. Jimmy Whittaker, January 2018).

-"Bill" Barnes was born in Shalbourne on 25 Nov 1901, the son of William S Barnes and Sarah E Barnes.
+"Bill" Barnes was born in Shalbourne on 25th November 1901, the son of William S. Barnes and Sarah E. Barnes.

 After their marriage in 1924, they lived in a cottage on the Standen Manor estate for 14 years until 1938 when they moved to the Binfied Manor.
 Binfield Manor was built in 1754 by Sir William Pitt.
 It is currently (2018) owned by the Sultan of Brunei.